softwaremmm/gpas-tb-workflow/README.md

 `sudo` is recommended.

-Supported seq platforms are 'illumina' and 'ont'
+Supported seq platforms are 'illumina' and 'ont'.